-TSX requires 300, and TSXV requires 200 public holders.
-A public shareholder is an investor holding one board lot or more of freely tradable shares.
+HOW MANY SHAREHOLDERS MUST I HAVE TO LIST IN CANADA?
+The Exchanges require 300 and 200 public holders, respectively, each holding one board lot or more of freely tradable shares.
 There is no specific requirement for Canadian shareholders at the time of listing, but we strongly recommend a shareholder base in North America for a successful listing, and/or a plan to develop a liquid market.